 Special topics in ethnomusicology, approached through emphasis on a particular musical area, theoretical issue, genre or repertory, compositional technique, or instrument.
 The course is devoted to non-western musical cultures.
-(Not offered 2017-18).
+(Not offered 2018-19).

 1 unit

 PA224 Chinese Women Writers and Their Works

-This course will focus on a comparative study of the voice of Chinese women writers in the 1920s and 1980s, examine women writers' works in a social-historical context, and discuss the difference of women's places and problems in traditional Chinese culture and modern Chinese society.
+This course will focus on a comparative study of the voice of Chinese women writers in the 1920s and 1980s, examine women writers' works in a social-historical context, and discuss the difference of women's places and

+problems in traditional Chinese culture and modern Chinese society.
 The course will also try to define the similar and different expressions of 'feminism' as a term in the West and the East.
 Meets the Critical Perspectives: Global Cultures requirement.
-(Not offered 2017-18).
+(Not offered 2018-19).

 1 unit

 PA225 The Dalai Lama of Tibet: Philosopher, Statesman, Monk

+'''

-(Not offered 2017-18).
+(Not offered 2018-19).

+'''

 .5 unit

 PA228 East Asia Since 1200

 Examines the history of East Asia from the height of the imperial system before the Mongol invasion to the changes in society, economy, and culture during the Late Imperial Period (14th-19th centuries).
 Political and social history of China, Japan, and Korea will form the focus of this course.
 This course will prepare students for advanced study on China and Japan.
-(Not offered 2017-18).
+(Not offered 2018-19).

 .25 to 2 units

 PA229 20th Century China

 May meet either the Critical Perspectives: Global Cultures or Social Inequality requirement.
+(Not offered 2018-19).

-1 unit - Williams
+1 unit

 PA230 20th Century Japan

 This course will trace the social, political, and cultural developments in Japan from the first Parliamentary elections in 1890 to the current fiscal crisis in the 1990s.
 Using a wide range of sources, students will explore major themes in Japan's empire, World War, economic miracle, and troubled role as Asian leader.
 Major themes will include cross-cultural contact, world systems, and women's history.
 May meet either the Critical Perspectives: Global Cultures or Social Inequality requirement.
-(Not offered 2017-18).

-1 unit
+1 unit - Williams

 PA232 Japanese Society

 This course examines contemporary Japanese society and compares it with the United States through an analysis of the construction of social problems in both societies.
 An understanding of what constitutes 'social problems' in both societies will be used to illuminate some of the basic features of both cultures and the differences between them.
-(Not offered 2017-18).

 Prerequisite: Any 100-Level SO course.

-1 unit
+1 unit - Mori

 PA233 Women, Religion and Society: Hinduism, Islam, and Buddhism

+'''

-(Not offered 2017-18).
+(Not offered 2018-19).

+'''

 1 unit

 PA242 Religion in China

-(Not offered 2017-18).
+(Not offered 2018-19).

 1 unit

 PA243 Religion in Japan

-(Not offered 2017-18).
+(Not offered 2018-19).